State transformations within entanglement classes containing permutation-symmetric states: Preliminaries

 Going beyond the distinction between ES and non-ES states and classes, we will now categorize ES states and classes into two distinct families.
 We will call the ES classes stabilized by some non-derogatory $B\otimes B^{-1}$ \emph{non-derogatory ES} SLOCC classes and those that are stabilized solely by derogatory $B \otimes B^{-1}$ \emph{derogatory ES} SLOCC classes.
 Equivalently, the ES SLOCC classes represented by states in Eqs. (\ref{eq:ek}) and (\ref{eq:sumek}) are non-derogatory, while all remaining ES SLOCC classes are derogatory.
 Let us remark that non-derogatory ES classes may very well be stabilized by some derogatory $B\otimes B^{-1}$.
 However, derogatory ES classes may not be stabilized by any non-derogatory $B\otimes B^{-1}$.

 Let us consider here a few simple examples to illustrate this classification.
 In particular, we provide examples which show that superpositions as in Eq.\;(\ref{eq:ekderogsuperpos}) have to be taken into account as not all of these are within an SLOCC orbit of states of the form in Eq.\;(\ref{eq:ekderog}).
 However, it should be noted that not any state of the form in Eq.\;(\ref{eq:ekderogsuperpos}) results in a different SLOCC class.
 Moreover, there exist non-derogatory ES states that can be written in this form.
 A very prominent example of non-derogatory ES states would be the three-qubit W state, $\ket{W} = \ket{001} +\ket{010} +\ket{100}$, which is of the form given in Eq.\;(\ref{eq:ek}) for $k=1$.
 It can be easily verified that, $B\otimes B^{-1}$ with $B = $ is a symmetry.
 Moreover, the 3-qubit GHZ state $\ket{GHZ} = \ket{000} +\ket{111}$ is of the form in Eq.\;(\ref{eq:sumek}) for $K=2$ and $k_1=k_2 = 1$, so it is also ES.
 Indeed, the corresponding symmetry is with $B = $.
 Actually, these are the only two possible non-trivial Jordan normal forms of $(2 \times 2)$ matrices.
 Hence, the W and the GHZ class are the only two ES classes of 3- (or $n$-) qubit states, so there exists no derogatory classes in the $n$-qubit case.
-As a final example we consider three four-level systems in derogatory ES classes.
+To further clarify the notation for the excited states in Eq.\;(\ref{eq:ekderog}), we consider a rather lengthy but illuminating example of three four-level systems in derogatory ES classes.
 Let us consider $B = J_2 \oplus J_2$, where as before, we use the notation $J_k$ for a $(k \times k)$-Jordan block with eigenvalue 1.
 Then, $ \ket{E_1^{3,0}}$, $\ket{E_1^{0,3}}$, $\ket{E_1^{2,1}}$, $\ket{E_1^{1,2}}$, $\ket{E_0^{3,0}}$, $\ket{E_0^{0,3}}$, $\ket{E_0^{2,1}}$, and $\ket{E_0^{1,2}}$ are the states given by Eq.\;(\ref{eq:ekderog}) for all possible configurations $k,n_1,n_2$ for the given $B$ matrix.
 Using the mapping $|i^{(b)}\rangle\to|b-1\rangle\otimes|i\rangle$ these states can be rewritten as

 where $\ket{\bar{W}} = \sigma_x^{\otimes 3} \ket{W}$, $\sigma_x$ denotes the Pauli X matrix.
 Here, the first party consists of the subsystems $A_1$ and $A_2$, the second has $B_1$ and $B_2$ and the third party holds the systems $C_1$ and $C_2$.
 As mentioned before, in contrast to the non-derogatory case, it is not the case that the set $\{\ket{E_k^{n_1, \ldots, n_K}}\}_{k, (n_1 \ldots, n_K)}$ gives representatives for all SLOCC classes in the derogatory case \cite{footnote5}.
 Consider the state